Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Limitations

 \section{Limitations}

-Although the inter-modal incongruity is largely removed by the hierarchical architecture, the affective tendency could be wrong if ambiguity exists in the primary modality.
-In Figure~\ref{incongruity}, our approach recognizes this sample as positive with the score of \textit{+1.84}, but the ground truth is labeled as negative with the score of \textit{-1}.
-It is likely because the first half of the text denotes a positive sentiment, yet the second is obviously negative.
-Without contextual knowledge, it is almost impossible for a system to know that the second half is the focus of the content, as humans can.
-As our model uses Glove as text features for a fair comparison with prior work, which are non-contextual word embeddings, it is hard to capture the semantic meaning.
-This problem can likely be resolved with contextual language models (e.g., BERT) or auxiliary modalities that have the same affective tendency (which can modify the primary modality).

-Also, as with all the other supervised learning tasks, our model relies on the accuracy of the labels.
-However, it is not easy to label difficult cases where inter-modal incongruity, ambiguous emotions, or missing information exist.
+As with all the other supervised learning tasks, our model relies on the accuracy of the labels.
+Nevertheless, it is challenging to label difficult cases in situations where inter-modal incongruity, ambiguous emotions, or missing information are present.
 Take the cases in Table~\ref{example} as an example: 1) In our opinion, \#2 should be a neutral emotion with the value of 0, as the person is just stating a fact.
 2) There is a word ``but'' missing at the end of the labeled sentence of \#3 (can be clearly noticed in the audio or the video), which is a sign indicating a turnaround in attitude.
 It can be regarded as the same situation as the sample in Figure~\ref{incongruity}.
 However, \#3 separates the whole sentence into two sub-sentences, while the sample in Figure~\ref{incongruity} combines two sub-sentences as a whole.
 Such an inconsistency in labeling introduces incongruity and ambiguity into the tasks and hinders the training of robust and applicable models.

+Besides, although the inter-modal incongruity is largely removed by the hierarchical architecture, the affective tendency could be wrong if ambiguity exists in the primary modality.
+In Figure~\ref{incongruity}, our approach recognizes this sample as positive with the score of \textit{+1.84}, but the ground truth is labeled as negative with the score of \textit{-1}.
+It is likely because the first half of the text denotes a positive sentiment, yet the second is obviously negative.
+Without contextual knowledge, it is almost impossible for a system to know that the second half is the focus of the content, as humans can.